rstudio/keras3/docs/dev/reference/split_dataset.md

 - preferred_backend:

-  Optional backend name to prefer for the returned dataset objects when `dataset` itself does not imply one.
+  Optional string specifying which backend to use, such as `"tensorflow"` or `"torch"`.
+If `NULL`, the backend is inferred from `dataset`: TensorFlow is used for a `tf.data.Dataset`, Torch is used for a `torch.utils.data.Dataset`, and the current Keras backend is used for an R list or array.
+Defaults to `NULL`.

 ## Value

 A list of two dataset objects, the left and right splits.
 The exact type depends on `preferred_backend` and on the input dataset type.
+For example, the TensorFlow backend returns `tf.data.Dataset` objects and the Torch backend returns `torch.utils.data.Dataset` objects.

 ## Examples